waterloo-rocketry/minerva-old/README.md

 ##### Usage

-This command looks for the next event of type `meeting` that contains the same `main_channel` as the channel the command was executed from.
+This command looks for the next event of type `meeting` that contains the same `mainChannel` as the channel the command was executed from.
 If an event is found matching these criteria the command will modify based on the following conditions:

 -   `/agenda add <item text>` the text after "add" will be added as an agenda item
 -   `/agenda list` will display a numerical list of the next events agenda items